cjwit/andalusi/README.md

 Python

-* Unfold repeats
+* Find common motives, distribution of them
+	* Perhaps they can have numbers and can be charted (in case some come and go throughout)
 * Charts song numbers (one tempo per song), others using measures showing a "weighted" distribution of tempo, same two sets of x-axis ticks could serve these others, as well

-Excel

-* Flip Pitch Class Chart

 ## Notes